IgorKolesov/Binary-Prediction-of-Smoker-Status-using-Bio-Signals/README.md

 <p>As we can observe, boosting methods perform significantly better than decision tree, random forests, and linear regression.
 However, stacking all these models enables us to make predictions even slightly more accurately.</p>

 <h3>Feature engineering and feature selection</h3>
-<p>I attempted to add new features to the original dataset.
+<p>I attempted to <a href="/feature_engineering_with_best_model/engineering">add new features</a> to the original dataset.
 These features incorporated various relationships between attributes that have real-life and medical applications.
 This features are:</p>

 ```python
 def new_features(df: pd.DataFrame):